 Some time around the year 50 AD the ancient Romans discovered the city of Bath, England and erected a temple to the hot spring mineral baths they discovered there.
 Shortly after it became a health getaway for the wealthy nobleman of the time, known then as the city of "Aquae Sulis".
 The Romans were on to something but they had been aware that warm water hydrotherapy was beneficial to good health long before then.

 What can I do about pain after a workout?

 The big benefit of hot tub use is relaxation but the benefits to your health really go far beyond relaxation.
 Especially after a workout when muscles are sore and tight a soak in your hot tub increases blood flow and helps to alleviate pain.
-The bouyancy you experience soaking in a hot tub helps to take the weight off your skeletal system while the water pressure and heat (or cold) of the water warms arteries causing them to expand bringing oxygen enriched blood to your brain and heart.
-“Cold water” you ask?
-With the Cool ZoneTM cold water hot tub cooling system, you can quickly cool your Caldera® hot tub for cold water therapy as well.
+The buoyancy you experience soaking in a hot tub helps to take the weight off your skeletal system while the water pressure and heat (or cold) of the water warms arteries causing them to expand bringing oxygen enriched blood to your brain and heart.
+"Cold water" you ask?
+With the Cool Zone™ cold water hot tub cooling system, you can quickly cool your Caldera® hot tub for cold water therapy as well.

 Is it better to use warm water or cold water therapy after a workout?

 Like warm water therapy there are also distinct benefits to cold water therapy.
 Psychology Today reports that cold water can help with depression and anxiety just for starters.
 For athletes cold water baths and therapy helps to eliminate the lactic acid that is released when you workout.
 Cold water also helps to reduce swelling and could also help to eliminate brown fat from our bodies.